NIDDK and ISAC Kidney Engineering

 Purpose

-1. To assemble a group of creative individuals from diverse scientific backgrounds to address the growing problem of kidney failure by replacing kidney functions.
+1. Gather creative experts to address kidney failure by replacing kidney functions.

 Agenda: